BeezUP/dotnet-codegen/README.md

 ## Custom Handlebars Helpers

-To create custom local dotnet handlebars helpers, copy the [CustomHelpers](https://github.com/BeezUP/dotnet-codegen/tree/master/src/Dotnet.Codegen.CustomHelpers) project in any folder you'd like.
+To create custom local dotnet handlebars helpers, copy the [CustomHelpers](https://github.com/BeezUP/dotnet-codegen/tree/master/src/CodegenUP.CustomHelpers) project in any folder you'd like.

 Then use the `-c` command line option to enable the dynamic compiling & loading of the helpers you created.
 The project is, in itself, a unit test project with what you need to simply create unit test case by attributes placed on your custom helpers.

 ## Update

-`dotnet tool update -g Dotnet.CodeGen`
+`dotnet tool update -g CodegenUP`

 ### Uninstall

-`dotnet tool uninstall -g Dotnet.CodeGen`
+`dotnet tool uninstall -g CodegenUP`